IMSY-DKFZ/simpa/README.md

 it otherwise will be overwritten.
 We recommend using the default settings (besides -file gives the location where the table is saved).

+You can add or remove simpa examples from the benchmarking in the performance_check.py (examples= ...).
+If examples do not run on your device (eg to small GPU RAM), the skript should work either way. #300

 # Troubleshooting

 In this section, known problems are listed with their solutions (if available):